 If you have been thinking about getting trauma-focused therapy for you or your child, it will be helpful to learn what to expect from trauma-focused cognitive behavioral therapy (TF-CBT).
 Trauma happens when an experience disrupts a person’s sense of safety and their ability to cope.
 Trauma-focused cognitive behavioral therapy is used to treat childhood trauma by helping people between 3 and 21-years-old who are experiencing significant difficulties related to their trauma.
 If you want more information about what trauma is or where this model came from, you can read more here.

 During these sessions, the therapist helps the caregiver process the secondary trauma and stress that they may be experiencing.
-The same skills that work for the child, may work for the caregiver.
-And the separate environments allow both the main client and the caregiver to process their experiences without having to worry about overwhelming or undermining the other person.
+The same skills that work for the child may work for the caregiver.
+And the separate environments allow both the main client and the caregiver to process their experiences without worrying about overwhelming or undermining the other person.

 What is the main client/child’s role in TF-CBT?